realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ### In This Episode

-Now our project is on IBM CLoud.
+Now our project is on IBM Cloud.
 But you may notice there is not anything that we can actually play with.
 It's just some APIs.
-How can we call it a game without front-end?
+How can we call it a game without front-end UI?

 In this episode, I will build signup, login, and home pages with [React](https://reactjs.org/).